terra-money/docs/docs/How-to/Terra-Station/Contracts.md

 4. Enter your password and click **Upload**.

-Your contract is now uploaded.
-You will be given a contract code ID.
+Your contract is now uploaded, and you received a contract code ID.

 ## Create